Scam ads promoting fake tax breaks prosper on Facebook

 Facebook took them down days later, although some continued to re-appear days after that complaint.
 Facebook also yanked ads featuring images of governors in Texas, Illinois, Colorado, Arizona, South Carolina and other states.
 But the ads had already been running for some time.

-After researching solar-panel options for his two-story home in Mount Tabor, New Jersey, 37-year-old Chris Fitzpatrick saw an ad claiming he might qualify for "free" solar panels because Gov. Phil Murphy planned to release "$100 million solar incentives."
+After researching solar-panel options for his two-story home in Mount Tabor, New Jersey, 37-year-old Chris Fitzpatrick saw the ad last year claiming he might qualify for "free" solar panels because Gov. Phil Murphy planned to release "$100 million solar incentives."
 He was skeptical because none of the solar companies he worked with mentioned such incentives, but worried others might not be.

 "It's very frustrating because it preys upon innocent people," Fitzpatrick said.